How to set up an advance directive so that it works when you need it

 - Decide what you want, such as a living will, durable power of attorney for health care, and/or other advance health care instructions.
 Understand the meaning of each and the differences between them.

 - Decide who you want as your health care proxy or agent (decision-maker).
-This is one of the most important decisions you will ever make.
-Choose this person carefully.
-Pick someone you believe will be able to carry out your wishes even if they include DNR or denying other life-sustaining treatments.
+This is one of the most important decisions you will make.
+Carefully choose someone you believe will be able to carry out your wishes even if they include DNR or denying other life-sustaining treatments.
 Talk with the person to be sure they’re OK with doing this for you and that they can understand your wishes.

 - Keep copies of your advance directive in handy, easy-to-find places so that someone else can find it if you are in the hospital and need it.
-Make sure that someone close to you has a copy and that others know where your advance directive is kept.
-Do not lock it in a safe-deposit box, home safe, or filing cabinet that only you can open.
-Be sure it is clearly marked.
+Make sure that those closest to you have a copy and that others know where your advance directive is kept.
 You may also want to give a copy to your attorney, and be sure your family knows exactly who has it.